sshmaxime/ssh/README.md

+![Image Demo](resources/image-demo.png)

 # PREMIER

-![Image Demo](resources/image-demo.png)

-# Introduction

-This is a side project of mine I started after working for a year at Bancor.
+Premier is a side project I started after working for a year at Bancor.

 ## Architecture